raul23/ebook-classifier-training/README.rst

 `:information_source:`

+ - ``-u`` enables the cache in order to add the converted text to the cache.
  - The ``--ud`` flag refers to the action of updating the dataset pickle file that was already saved within the main ebooks directory
    (e.g. ``~/Data/ebooks/``)
  - ``-o true`` enables OCR.
 The choices for ``-o, --ocr-enabled`` are: ``{always, true, false}``.
 See `Script options <#script-options>`_ for an